 It is important to understand that the academic requirements for admission are minimum entrance standards.
 Completing the required high school courses with satisfactory grades will not automatically determine whether you will be selected for admission to UCSD, as students are chosen from a large number of highly competitive applicants.
 Most of these applicants will have greatly exceeded the minimum requirements; therefore, selection depends on additional factors.

+Academic preparation is the principal basis for gaining admission to UCSD.
 Students are encouraged to pursue the most rigorous academic curriculum possible, including honors and Advanced Placement (AP) courses, in order to prepare for the university experience.
 High test scores are necessary in conjunction with strong performance in classes and a consistent pattern of courses.
 Overall performance must be well above minimum requirements in order to admit you to the campus and major of your choice.